 It is on the wing.
 So, if the lion's face turn towards me, and I am asked what I have seen, I should say a flying lion.
 If the face of the ox be turned towards me, then it would be a flying ox.
-If the face of the man be turned towards me, it will look like a flying man; and if the face of the eagle be turned towards me, as a matter of course, it flies.
+If the face of the man be turned towards me, it will look like a flying man; and if the face of the eagle be turned towards me, as a matter of course, it flieth.
 So in every shape and form they are on the wing, to denote that they live upon something above the earth, that they have a destiny above the earth, that they have wings to carry them away from sublunary things, to carry them away from things beneath; they shall rise with wings as eagles, and yet carry with them the discretion of the man, the boldness of the lion, the devotedness of the ox, and the visual power of the eagle.
-And then, here again you will notice there is something like royalty indicated in the character of these cherubim's, to indicate their dignity.
+And then, here again you will notice there is something like royalty indicated in the character of these cherubims, to indicate their dignity.
 Hence, man is the king of the world, the lion is the king of the forest, the ox is the king of the meadow, and the eagle is the king of the air.
-So that there is a kind of royalty, no creatures like them.
+So that there is a kind of royalty-no creatures like them.
 And I am sure there is no people like the people of God anywhere.
-I don't wonder at the world looking at us as monsters; it would be strange if they did not.
-It was so with the prophets; they always appeared to be a monstrous sort of men in the eyes of the world; and so, did the apostles; and so, do real ministers now, that do not conform to the world.
-Just conform to the world and set something else forth as your hope besides what we have set forth this morning, then you cease to be offensive to the world, as witnesses the apostle; bring something invented by men, then directly the offence of the Cross ceases.
+I don't wonder at the world people like the people of it would be strange if they did not.
+It was so looking at us as monsters; it would be strange if they did not.
+It was so with the prophets; they always appeared to be a monstrous sort of men in the eyes of the world; and so did the apostles; and so do real ministers now, that do not conform to the world.
+Just conform to the world, and set something else forth as your hope besides what we have set forth this morning, then you cease to be offensive to the world, as witnesseth the apostle; bring something invented by men, then directly the offence of the Cross ceaseth.